cmdr2/s3-sync-changes/README.md

 Deploy to S3 by checking whether the file contents have actually changed, rather than simply checking the file timestamp like `aws s3 sync` does.

 ### Why?
 - `aws s3 sync` ends up uploading *everything* when run in a GitHub Action, because git resets the file timestamps upon checkout.
-The commonly recommended workaround of `--size-only` is risky, since you might miss uploading changes if the file size doesn't change (e.g. changing a single digit in a config).
+The commonly recommended workaround of `--size-only` is risky, since you might miss uploading changes if the file size doesn't change (e.g. changing a single digit in a config file).
-- Large static websites that often regenerate thousands of files even if the contents haven't changed.
+- Static site generators for large static websites, which often regenerate thousands of files even if the contents haven't changed.

 ### Usage
 ```bash